Discovery 2023: June 6-25

 History of Discovery

-Myron Blosser ’79, long-time EMHS biology teacher, led the first cross-country immersion experience for juniors and seniors, called Coast-to-Coast trip in 1998 from Harrisonburg High School.
+In 1998, Myron Blosser ’79, long-time EMHS biology teacher, led the first cross-country immersion experience for juniors and seniors, called Coast-to-Coast.

 Five years later, after joining the staff at EMS, he and Elwood Yoder lead a trip called Lewis and Clark.
 This biennial trip was later called Discovery.

 Myron led trips until 2013 with various faculty and staff joining to provide support.
 Science teacher Lee Good, joined the trips in 2011 and 2013 and has taken leadership since then.
 He will lead his third trip summer 2019.